-The above Jaffe (1986) measure of product market closeness treats product markets as independent of each other and assumes that product market spillover(interactions or competition) occurs only within the same product group.
+The above Jaffe (1986) measure of product market closeness treats product markets as independent of each other and assumes that product market spillover (interactions or competition) occurs only within the same product group.
 This is restrictive because a related product market in one area is more likely to benefit from related product market information, and market knowledge spillover across product market fields depends on the level of market aggregation.
 As a result, competition is more likely to occur in related product groups.
 This is particularly important when products are substitutes.
 Product market rivalry between substitute products can lead to profit reduction.
 We thus assume that firms compete not only in the same product group but also across related product groups and construct competition spillover using the Mahalanobis distance measure to identify the distance between different product groups.
 The Mahalanobis distance measure between firms uses the similarity of various product groups within firms.
 The idea is that firms internally identify product groups that have similar characteristics.
-This distance measure identifies the distance between different product groups by the same firm and helps to measure the competition between firms not only in the same but also related (distant) product groups.
+This distance measure identifies the distance between different product groups based on the frequency with which products are sold in different groups by the same firm and helps to measure the competition between firms not only in the same but also related (distant) product groups.3